yoieh/markdown-cv/source/cv.md

 ### Employment

-- **Sep 2022 - ongoing: Kvdbil**
+- **Sep 2022 - ongoing: Kvdbil, Full-stack Developer**

-> TODO:
+> Initially hired as a Python developer to work on KVD's Kubernetes backend, drawing on my Linux education.
+However, I quickly found myself immersed in front-end development and am now transitioning to a role where I'll be responsible for the front-end component area, covering both public and internal websites and tools.

 - **Feb 2018 - Sep 2022: Nerds of Sweden, Nerd/Developer**

-> This is where I have been for the past few years.
-Started with a position that was 100% outsourced to a client where I primarily worked on a React frontend hosted in an Azure environment.
-This lasted for about 1.5 years.
-Since then, I have worked on various projects where we have developed more custom web-based systems for different industries.
-It has also involved a delightful mix of different frameworks for both frontend, backend, and various hosting solutions.
+> Began with a 100% outsourced position at a client's site, where I primarily worked on a React frontend hosted in an Azure environment for 1.5 years.
+Subsequently, I worked on various custom web-based systems for different industries, involving a diverse mix of frontend, backend, and hosting frameworks and solutions.

 - **Feb 2017 - Oct 2017: JG Software AB, DevOps/Web Developer**

-> Developed container-based systems and services such as Node.js APIs, web applications, and mobile applications for both Android and iOS.
+> Developed container-based systems and services such as Node.js APIs, web applications, and mobile applications for both Android and iOS platforms.

 - **Aug 2012 - Jul 2014: Part-time Employment, Property Department, Bergendahls Food**

-> Worked with everything from cleaning the warehouse to property maintenance, office services, and even being responsible for office supplies, mail, and packages.
+> Handled a wide range of tasks from warehouse cleaning to property maintenance, office services, and managing office supplies, mail, and packages.

 - **Jun 2009 - Aug 2013: Summer Substitute, Property Department, Bergendahls Food**

-> Worked cleaning the dry, cold, and freezer storage, gardening, office services where I handled incoming/outgoing invoices, packages, and other mail, and was partly responsible for office supplies.
+> Performed duties in dry, cold, and freezer warehouse cleaning, gardening, and office services.
+Tasks included handling incoming/outgoing invoices, packages, and other mail, and partly managing office supplies.

-\newpage

-### Project/Services
+### Projects/Services

-Projects or services that I have developed or been involved in.
+A list of projects and services that I have developed or been involved in.

-- **2022 Reception app**
+- **2022 Reception App**

-> PWA to perform car inspection on lease returned cars.
-Great tool to make sure any damages get documented to invoice customers correctly.
+> A Progressive Web App (PWA) for conducting car inspections on lease-returned vehicles.
+A valuable tool for accurately documenting damages and invoicing customers.
-> Frontend Built in React with Vite.
+> Frontend built with React and Vite.

 - **2022 Cargo**

-> Internal administration tool used by KVD, administrates auctions, car transports, and much more.
+> An internal administration tool for KVD, managing auctions, car transports, and more.
-> Frontend Built in React and Redux.
+> Frontend built with React and Redux.

 - **2022 Fleetmanager and Leasemanager**

-> Administration tool to administrate handling of the company's vehicles
+> Administration tool for managing the company's vehicles.
-> Frontend Built in Next.js and Redux.
+> Frontend built with Next.js and Redux.

 - **2022 kvd.se and kvdcars.com**

-> KVD's online auction and marketplace.
+> KVD's online auction and marketplace platform.
-> Frontend Built in React and Redux.
+> Frontend built with React and Redux.

 - **2021 - 2022 Dacke.Online**

-> Dacke.Online is an easy-to-use digital sustainability tool for inventory and e-commerce site for reuse of products and materials.
+> A user-friendly digital sustainability tool for inventory and an e-commerce site for reusing products and materials.
-> Built in React and PHP Laravel.
+> Built with React and PHP Laravel.

-- **Oct 2020 Decal editor with print and cutting export**
+- **Oct 2020 Decal Editor with Print and Cutting Export**

-> Project consisting of an image editor built in React and Fabric.js, and a PDF export compatible with both print and cutting machines.
-The rest of the site is built in WordPress and WooCommerce.
+> A project consisting of an image editor built with React and Fabric.js, and a PDF export compatible with both print and cutting machines.
+The rest of the site is built with WordPress and WooCommerce.

-- **Jan 2020 - 2021?
-Resource rental admin panel**
+- **Jan 2020 - 2021 Resource Rental Admin Panel**

-> Admin panel for resource booking system.
+> An admin panel for a resource booking system.
-> Built in React.
+> Built with React.

 - **May 2019 Lambertsson Online**

-> Admin panel and app for managing Peab's internally and externally rented tools, machines, and equipment in all possible construction and renovation projects.
+> An admin panel and app for managing Peab's internally and externally rented tools, machines, and equipment for various construction and renovation projects.
-> Built in Laravel, Angular, and NativeScript.
+> Built with Laravel, Angular, and NativeScript.

-- **Sep 2019 - Dec 2020 Resource rental admin panel**
+- **Sep 2019 - Dec 2020 Resource Rental Admin Panel**

-> Admin panel for managing legal cases.
+> An admin panel for managing legal cases.
-> Built in Lumen/Laravel and Angular.
+> Built with Lumen/Laravel and Angular.

-- **Sep 2019 Satsa admin panel**
+- **Sep 2019 Satsa Admin Panel**

-> Admin panel for managing vandalism, primarily on trains.
-Built in Laravel/Lumen and Angular.
+> An admin panel for managing vandalism, primarily on trains.
+Built with Laravel/Lumen and Angular.

 - **Feb 2018 – Sep 2019 Ontee** [ontee.com](http://ontee.com/)

-> React frontend to Ontee's golf tee time booking engine system.
+> A React frontend for Ontee's golf tee time booking engine system.

 - **Feb 2018 – Sep 2019 Ontee** [app](https://www.ontee.com/sv/landing/app/)

-> React Native Android and iOS application, client to Ontee's golf tee time booking engine.
+> A React Native Android and iOS application, client for Ontee's golf tee time booking engine.
 Mostly testing.

 - **Feb 2018 – Sep 2019 Golfhäfter** [golfhaftet.com](https://www.golfhaftet.com/sv/)

-> I mostly upgraded the website to a more modern JS compiler and Bootstrap 4.
+> Primarily upgraded the website to a more modern JS compiler and Bootstrap 4.

-- **Feb 2018 – Sep 2019 Golfhäfter app** [iPhone](https://apps.apple.com/se/app/golfh%C3%A4ftet/id957686045), [Android](https://play.google.com/store/apps/details?id=com.golfhaftet.ghApp&hl=sv&gl=US)
+- **Feb 2018 – Sep 2019 Golfhäfter App** [iPhone](https://apps.apple.com/se/app/golfh%C3%A4ftet/id957686045), [Android](https://play.google.com/store/apps/details?id=com.golfhaftet.ghApp&hl=sv&gl=US)

-> Testing of Android version.
+> Testing of the Android version.

 - **Feb 2017 - Oct 2017 Roadside** [roadside.nu](http://roadside.nu/)

-> Case management software, used to administrate damage of truck trailers.
+> Case management software used to administrate damage of truck trailers.

 - **2017 Roadside Mechanical Interaction** [play.google.com/store/apps/details?id=nu.roadside.mi](https://play.google.com/store/apps/details?id=nu.roadside.mi)

-> Android application used by onsite mechanics.
-To execute a case job administrated and assigned from Roadside.nu.
+> Android application used by onsite mechanics to execute case jobs administered and assigned from Roadside.nu.

 - **2016 MailToPython**

-  > Lia project I worked on during my Lia at JG software, the project was a whitelisted email that could send.
+> Lia project I worked on during my Lia at JG Software, developing a whitelisted email sender.

-- **2014?** Hässleholms mall intranet
+- **2014 Hässleholms mall intranet**

+> Was a proejct meant to be used as my local citys malls internalnet to share information and

 \newpage